euroblaze/partner_accounts/spec.md

 The module extends the standard Odoo CoA to include Partner-specific Accounts (PSA) for Accounts Receivable and Accounts Payable.
 These accounts will be used to store income and expenditures related to specific business partners.

+User can choose to either use PSA or Odoo's default CoA to store Incomes and Expenditures, specific to the partner.

 ### Create Partner-specific Accounts Button
 A new button, "Create Partner-specific Accounts", will be added under `Contact > Invoicing (tab) > Accounting Entries`.
 This button will trigger the creation of a new set of Partner-specific Accounts in the extended CoA for the selected business partner.